-Dry needling is a modern Western treatment that treats myofascial “trigger points” to relieve pain.
-A fine needle is inserted into a trigger point (tight band of muscle) allowing blood flow to improve and encourage the muscle fibers to relax.
-This reduction in tension leads to a reduction in local pain.
+Dry needle therapy is a modern Western treatment that targets myofascial “trigger points” to relieve pain.
+Thin needles are inserted into specific points called trigger points (a tight band of muscle) to improve blood flow and encourage the muscle fibres to relax.
+This reduction in tension leads to a reduction in local muscular pain.

-A myofascial trigger point is also known as a ‘knot’ in the muscle.
-It occurs when a group of muscle fibres has shortened but not returned to their normal length or relaxed state.
-This can result in the muscle fibres become tight, placing pressure on the muscle’s local blood vessels and nerves.
-This causes pain and reduced movement as the muscle is unable to obtain a fresh supply of nutrients and oxygen or flush out toxins and waste products.
+A myofascial trigger point is also known as a “knot” in a muscle.
+It occurs when a group of muscle fibres have shortened, yet not returned to their normal length or relaxed state.
+This can result in the muscle fibres becoming tight, placing pressure on the muscle’s local blood vessels and nerves.
+This causes pain and reduced movement as the muscle is unable to obtain a fresh supply of nutrients and oxygen to flush out toxins and waste products.

 The risks of dry needling are low.
-A small number of people may experience temporary tiredness or soreness after treatment.
-Other side effects of dry needling may include minor bruising at the treatment site and minor pain when the needle is inserted.
-It’s important to ensure that you seek treatment from a qualified physio with training in dry needing to reduce the risk of side effects and complications.
+It’s important to ensure that you seek treatment from a qualified physio with training in dry needling to reduce the risk of side effects and complications.
 Dry needling is very safe when practiced by a health professional.
 Infrequent side effects include:

 - Temporary soreness

 Dry needling physio is an effective technique that specifically targets muscle tightness to restore tissue function and improve tissue healing.
-Dry needling is an evidence-based practice with many benefits.
+It’s an evidence-based practice with many benefits.
 Some of the main benefits include:

 - Pain relief

 - Improves relaxation